Thursday, 28th July 2011

 Syria

 Victor had three jobs.
 Observation was the primary task, so that using his suppressed sniper rifle, if necessary, he could remove the threat of any sentries that looked like they’d interfere with the team’s objective.
-Secondly, he was the cut-off if the target survived the initial attack and tried to escape in a vehicle.
+Secondly, he was the cut-off if the primary target survived the initial attack and tried to escape in a vehicle.
 If performing cut-off duties, Victor would initially use a grenade to stop a vehicle before firing on the occupants.
-It was important in this situation because this was the only route away from the compound, which was only three kilometres from the airport.
-The third job for the special forces soldier was to ensure that the other team members were able to get away from the palace unscathed on completion of the primary task.
+It was important in this situation because this was the route away from the compound, which was only three kilometres from the airport.
+The third job for the special forces soldier was to ensure that the other team members were able to get away from the palace on completion of the objective.
 When Victor saw a particular upstairs room light being switched on and off three times, he would ensure that only his three associates left the palace.

 “It’s ten fucking clicks, boss,” Richie had said.